Databases & connectors

 Supported Salesforce trigger and action families

-Flow Migrator recognizes Nintex Automation Cloud Salesforce start events and Xtension actions for record-created starts, record-modified starts, retrieving one record, and querying records.
-These patterns are now treated as supported instead of generic Other or Unsupported items.
+Flow Migrator recognizes Nintex Automation Cloud Salesforce start events and Xtension actions for record-created starts, record-modified starts, retrieving records, querying records, creating records, updating records, storing files, associating files to records, and adding file collections to records.
+These patterns are treated as supported instead of generic Other or Unsupported items.

-The generated package uses the native Power Automate Salesforce connector so the customer can bind the Salesforce connection reference during import and validate the final object and field access in the target environment.
+The generated package uses the native Power Automate Salesforce connector where possible.
+File actions use Salesforce Files objects such as ContentVersion and ContentDocumentLink so the customer can bind the Salesforce connection reference during import and validate final object, field, file, and record access in the target environment.

 • Salesforce record-created starts map to Salesforce - When a record is created.